Oops19/TS4-CopyOutfits/README.md

 * 'Head Piercings' includes brow, lip and nose piercings.
 * 'occult_scars' includes all occult scars and also the non-occult forearm scar.
 * 'Pet' includes the fur body, ears and tail (not tested).
-* 'Complete Outfit' pastes everything (see above) to the selected sim.
-Sliders are not transferred but the sims will look very similar. (previously All)
+* 'Complete Outfit' (previously All) pastes everything (see above) to the selected sim.
+Sliders are not transferred but the sims will look very similar.

-* 'All' copies all outfits, age, gender, sliders, voice, genetics, ...*
+### Menu X-Transfer
+This is the sub menu which does not really has something to do with 'Copy Outfits'.
+* 'Age & Gender' includes age, gender, '¿extended_species?', walk styles, body frame, clothing preferences and whether the sim can give/receive pregnancy.
+Existing pregnancies will neither be canceled or transferred.
-* 'Genetics' is genetic data.
+* 'Genetics' is only '¿genetics?', whatever it is.
-* 'Physics & Genetics' include genetics, physic, sliders, voice, skin and if available also pelt and/or '?base_traits?'.
+* 'Physics & Genetics' includes '?genetics?', physic, sliders, voice, skin and if available also pelt and/or '¿base_traits?', whatever this is.
-* 'Age & Gender' include age, gender, '?extended_species?', body frame and clothing preferences.
-* Sliders are not supported.
-They are not copied so they can not be pasted.
-Like traits and buffs they have nothing to do with the outfit.
+* 'Traits' includes all traits.
+* 'All' includes 'Complete Outfit' and everything from above.
+* '~~Sliders~~' - not implemented as a standalone interaction, use 'All' or 'Physics & Genetics'
+* '~~Walkstyles~~' - not implemented as a standalone interaction, use 'All' or 'Age & Gender'

 ### Menu More
 * 'Print Clipboard' prints the copied outfits including the source sim.
 Outfit IDs are logged to the log file where you can copy them and will not flood the notification area.
 * 'Clear All' removes all outfits from the cache.